-The Norwegian Krone, sometimes known as the Kroner which is directly translated as “crown”, is the official legal tender of Norway.
-It is not used in any other country worldwide and its Forex code is NOK.
-Despite the small size of Norway’s currency it is still traded quite frequently, with its most common currency pairing being with the US Dollar.
-The economy of Norway has a large budget surplus and this has led some people to consider the Krone as a safe haven currency, although another school of thought has suggested that Norway is too small for their currency to be a viable alternative to major international currencies like US Dollars, Swiss Francs or Euros.
+The Norwegian Krone, sometimes known as the Kroner, which is directly translated as “crown”, is the official legal tender of Norway.
+It is not used in any other country worldwide, and its Forex code is NOK.
+Despite the small size of Norway’s currency it is still traded quite frequently, its commonest currency pairing being with the US Dollar.
+The economy of Norway has a large budget surplus, and this has led some people to consider the Krone as a safe-haven currency, although another school of thought has suggested that Norway is too small for its currency to be a viable alternative to major international currencies like US Dollars, Swiss Francs or Euro.
 The Norwegian Krone is regulated by the country’s central bank, known as the Norges Bank.
 This organisation is responsible for setting monetary policies and interest rates in order to pursue a stable and low level of inflation.
-Although Forex trading with the Krone is relatively popular, it can be quite a risky choice of currency due to the strong influence upon its value from shifts in oil prices.
+Although Forex trading with the Krone is relatively popular, it can be quite a risky choice of currency due to the strong influence on its value from shifts in oil prices.

 Historical Facts Behind the Norwegian Krone